Publications

 The Persistent Effects of Compensation for Abolition.
 Job Market Paper.
 PDF

-Throughout the 19th century, colonizers officially abolished chattel slavery in their territories.
+Throughout the 19th century, slavery was abolished in West Indian territories.
 The process of abolition granted compensation to slave-owners as a reimbursement for their ‘property’ loss.
 I exploit the intuition behind compensation to estimate its long-run effect on current economic performance.
 The financial award assisted slave-owners in continuing plantation production, mistreating former slaves, and maintaining power in the territories.
-These effects are deterimental to economical and institutional development, and are still being felt in the Caribbean.
-Slave-owners received compensation based on the prices they paid for slaves before abolition, and prices were determined by the demand for slaves and distance to slave markets.
-Larger territories faced labor shortages and were further from slave markets.
-With compiled colonial data, I use population den- sity as an instrument for compensation and find that compensation significantly reduces 2019 GDP per capita levels.
-Mediation analysis suggests that roughly a third of this effect is working through institutional development.
+These effects are detrimental to economical and institutional development, and are still being felt in the Caribbean.
+Slave-owners received compensation based on the prices they paid for slaves before abolition, and prices were determined by distance to slave markets.
+With compiled colonial data, I use distance to the nearest slave market as an instrument for compensation and find that compensation significantly reduces 2019 GDP per capita levels.

 Abolishing the Color Line: W. E. B. Du Bois on Dynamic Social Equilibrium. (with Guy Numa).
 Under Review.
 PDF

-This article proposes a quantitative approach to W. E. B. Du Bois’s work that focuses on his conceptualization of the interdependence between the social condition of a marginalized group and public opinion.
-We argue that Du Bois put forward a dynamic model of social equilibrium that sheds brighter light on the factors that have impacted the advancement of Black Americans.
-We develop a Du Boisian model that distinguishes between four regimes.
+This article explores the political economy of W. E. B. Du Bois drawing on the mathematical analogies and theoretical insights outlined in “The Future of the Negro Race in America,” a rarely-discussed essay.
+We argue that Du Bois put forward a dynamic model of social equilibrium that sheds brighter light on the factors that affect the socioeconomic advancement of Black Americans.
+The main feature of the model is the interdependence between the social condition of a marginalized group and public opinion.
+We develop a formal Du Boisian model that distinguishes between four regimes.
 A shock to education improves the social condition of the Black community.
-This will then impact public opinion, which in turn will retroact on social conditions, and the process will continue until a new steady state is reached at a higher value of education.
-A shock to integration will create a similar process.
+This will then affect public opinion, which in turn will change social conditions, and the process will continue until a new steady state is reached at a higher value of education.
+A shock to integration creates a similar process.
 Du Bois’s framework is then compared with Gunnar Myrdal’s model of dynamic causation.
-Du Bois should be recognized as a major theorist of social dynamics.
+We contend that Du Bois was a major theorist of social dynamics.

 Works in Progress